 Shower More Often If You Sweat

 Going back to the previous point, you also want to avoid tight clothing so sweat doesn’t accumulate.
-Sweat creates an environment that yeast really thrives in.
+Sweat creates an environment that yeast really loves.

 When you do sweat, make sure to shower more often.
 This is especially true on hot and humid days.
 Keeping the skin dry and clean is best.